 - Batting Order Continuous batting order is utilized during the developmental segment; a nine-man lineup is utilized during the competitive segment. - Substitutions Open substitution is allowed during the developmental segment, except that during continuous batting no special pinch runners or courtesy runners are allowed and all players must have at least 2 defensive innings of play during a game.
+Upon the switching from continuous batting order, LL substitution rules (section 3.00) apply. - For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
+All parents and other

-Upon the switching from continuous batting order, LL substitution rules (section 3.00) apply. - Note: The end-of-season tournament is played with a nine-man offensive line up and LL regular season (not tournament) rules. - Time Limit.
+- spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen. - Note: The end-of-season tournament is played with a nine-man offensive line up and LL regular season (not tournament) rules. - Time Limit.
 A regulation game is 7 innings or 2.5 hours, whichever is shorter.
 However, games are not cut short in the middle of an inning.
 Accordingly, if the seventh inning is not complete at the 2.5-hour mark, the game will end at the end of the bottom of the inning in play at the 2.5-hour mark (regardless of whether that inning is the seventh inning).
+An inning ends and the next one begins immediately once the third out is made.
 If the game is tied after seven innings or 2.5 hours, as applicable, one extra inning will be played to determine a winner.
 If after one extra inning, a winner has not been decided, the game will be ruled a tie.
 For the end of the year tournament, all games will be seven innings unless extra innings are needed to declare a winner. - Mercy/10-Run Rule.
-If after 4 innings of play (3 /2 if the home team is ahead) one team has a lead of 15 or more runs, or after 5 innings of play (4 1/2 if the home team is ahead) one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent. - The batting team may place a manager or coach at first base and third base.
-No other managers or coaches from the batting team shall be on the field unless time is called.
+If after 4 innings of play (3 1⁄2 if the home team is ahead) one team has a lead of 15 or more runs, or after 5 innings of play (4 1/2 if the home team is ahead) one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent. - The batting team may place a manager or coach at first base and third base.
+No other managers or coaches from the batting team shall be on the field unless time is called. - Doubleheaders.
+Teams are permitted to play one doubleheader per week.
+No inning shall start after one hour and 30 minutes.
+During the week, if the first game ends after 8:00pm the second game is canceled.
+Other Local Rules - See "Local Rules Applicable to All Divisions."

-Appendix A
+APPENDIX A